learn-co-students/module-2-code-challenge-round-1-nyc01-dtsc-ft-080320-code-chal-1599141903/readme.md

 He can choose to get his new puppy either from the pet store or the pound.
 The probability of him going to the pet store is $0.2$.

-He can choose to get either a big, medium or small puppy.
+He can choose to get either a large, medium or small puppy.

 If he goes to the pet store, the probability of him getting a small puppy is $0.6$.
 The probability of him getting a medium puppy is $0.3$, and the probability of him getting a large puppy is $0.1$.